alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 in the literal sense of "Wasmtime will always be 1.0 and never 2.0"**.

-For Rust users this may feel a bit discombobulating where Rust is likely to always be "1.x", but this RFC is proposing that Wasmtime will likely never remain indefinitely "1.x".
-Instead users and developers can expect that Wasmtime will regularly release new major versions of its tooling.
-With the expectation that Wasmtime will release new major versions it enables developers of Wasmtime itself to land API-breaking changes.
-This makes it much easier to implement new WebAssembly proposals, improve the runtime, fix bugs, make APIs more ergonomic, etc. These are seen as critical abilities needed to improve Wasmtime over time.
+For Rust users this may feel a bit discombobulating where Rust is likely to always be "1.x".
+This isn't viable for Wasmtime: the addition of new WebAssembly features will often require breaking API compatibility, so we don't have much choice in the matter.
+The ability to break API compatibility also enables improvements to the runtime that wouldn't be possible without changes to the embedding API.
+These are seen as critical abilities needed to improve Wasmtime over time.
 As mentioned in the motivation section, Wasmtime developers themselves should not feel overly burdened or having to contort their code to land changes which are seen as important.
 Allowing breaking changes is seen as key to enabling this.

 Naturally, though, the world is not entirely made up of Wasmtime developers.